-- 1. When reviewing new development proposals, prioritize the need for mitigation of wildfire and earthquake exposure as appropriate.
-(3-???) - Ensure new development provides reasonable protection for existing residences with regard to views, design compatibility (including building mass, height, and mechanical devices), adequate parking, privacy, and access to sunlight.
-(3-211, 3-213, 3-214) - 3.
-When reviewing new development proposals, ensure views of scenic natural features (e.g., San Francisco Bay, mountains) and the developed environment (e.g., bridges, San Francisco skyline) are substantially preserved (3-212) - 4.
-Improve pedestrian and roadway infrastructure in a way that balances the needs of users with the desire to maintain Kensington's character.
-(3-???) - 5.
-Improve access to medical facilities and services.
-(3-???)
+- 1. The maximum allowed density and intensity of development in the Mixed Use designation is X units per net acre and Y floor area ratio (FAR). - 2.
+When reviewing new development proposals, prioritize the need for mitigation of wildfire and earthquake exposure. - Ensure new development provides reasonable protection for existing residences with regard to views, design compatibility (including building mass, height, and mechanical devices), adequate parking, privacy, and access to sunlight.
+(3-211, 3-213, 3-214) - 4.
+When reviewing new development proposals, ensure views of scenic natural features (e.g., San Francisco Bay, mountains) and the developed environment (e.g., bridges, San Francisco skyline) are substantially preserved.
+(3-212) - 5.
+Improve pedestrian and roadway infrastructure in a way that balances the needs of users with the desire to maintain Kensington's character. - 6.
+Prioritize review of projects that incorporate community-serving medical facilities and services. - 7.
+Improve public safety facilities and emergency medical services to meet community needs. - 8.
+Ensure that new construction and home renovation activities minimize impacts on neighbors and local roads, which may be compounded by Kensington's small lots and narrow, winding roadways. - 9.
+Accommodate new accessory dwelling units while minimizing their potential effects on street parking and emergency vehicle access.